fruitsamples/Reflection/ReadMe.txt

 AppDelegate.h/.m - The application's delegate to setup its window and content.
 MyViewController.h/.m - The main UIViewController containing a the UIImageView and its reflection.

 Changes from Previous Versions
+1.5 - Changed deployment target back to iPhone OS 3.2 and added CFBundleIconFiles in Info.plist.
+1.4 - Upgraded project to build with the iOS 4 SDK.
+1.3 - Minor efficiency improvements, editoral fixes.
 1.2 - Fixed a memory leak in CreateGradientImage.
 1.1 - Updated to use iPhone 3.0 table cell styles.
 Fixed an error when reflection height was 0;
 1.0 - first release

-Copyright © 2008-2009 Apple Inc. All rights reserved.
+Copyright � 2008-2010 Apple Inc. All rights reserved.